Kyriosity/read-write/readme+/dev/README.md

 More colors?
 With due respect to administration, testing, DevOps, deployment, documentation, and project management, they could be only tints and shades of main paints.

-This layered picture won't classify even for [local imageboard](../../readme+/pencraft/readme+/opuses/IT-memes.md) but for a platform of further diagrams.
+This layered picture won't qualify even for [local imageboard](../../readme+/pencraft/readme+/opuses/IT-memes.md) but was intended as a platform of further discussion.
 Let's go.

+## Alltogether

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** are a blend of tied, overlapping, and time-unordered processes.&nbsp;<sup>:stop_button:</sup>